hyperledger/fabric-sdk-py/docs/tutorial.md

 cli.organizations  # orgs in the network
 cli.peers  # peers in the network
 cli.orderers  # orderers in the network
-cli.CAs  # ca nodes in the network
+cli.CAs  # ca nodes in the network, TODO
 ```

 ### 1.2 Prepare User Id (Optionally)